AlanNPC/AlanNPC.github.io/README.md

 ## About me

-I am currently a fourth-year PhD student at UCLA CS Department.
+I am currently a 4th-year PhD student at UCLA CS Department.
 I am fortunate to work with [Prof. Songwu Lu](http://web.cs.ucla.edu/~slu/) and the amazing members in the [WiNG](http://metro.cs.ucla.edu).
-I am excited to explore **machine learning and systems** (Sys for ML + ML for Sys), as well as the networking perspective of **cloud and edge computing**.
+My research aims to enable scalable and automated cloud/edge services and AI applications.
+I work at the intersection of *machine learning and systems*, covering LLM alignment, automated cloud/edge application deployment, 5G systems, and network algorithms.
 Prior to UCLA, I received my B.S. in Computer Science from Peking University.
 During my undergrad, I also did interesting research over sketch-based algorithms under the supervision of [Prof. Tong Yang](http://net.pku.edu.cn/~yangtong/).

 ## What's New